Menu

 Gradient Energy

-Co-Founder, Late 2022-Present
+Co-Founder & CEO, Late 2022-Present

 Gradient Energy optimizes electric vehicle charging using AI.